 “Does he live alone, do you know?
 Partner?
 Family?”

 “Single, I understand.
 Lives alone, but it’s a glorified closet.
 His mother lives in a semi-detached just a few streets away.
 Northmayer Crescent.
 According to the gaming group who were all interviewed earlier briefly, Grahame seems to be a man who jumped from job to job and place to place, but currently, he was out of work.
 His last place of employment was at an event planning studio in North West London, now closed down.
 He moved to Nutbourne earlier this year.
 This is his hometown.
 Looks like he hasn’t made many friends during his travels – a little digging shows he’s been accused of plagiarism at least once before.”

-I nod.
-The man running away with the swords comes back into my mind.
+Francesca nodded.
+The man running away with the swords came to mind.

 “And everything inside here?”

 “That’ll all be taken soon for analysis.
 Hopefully, something will come up.
 Montgomery confirmed the ashtray belongs to the bar.
 You haven’t seen these yet, hang on…” He flicks through his folder and pulls out photographs taken of Billy after he was found.
-“What do you think?” he asks, as he shows me the awkwardly positioned body.
+“What do you think?” he asked, as he showed her the awkwardly positioned body.